qaixerabbas/youtube-frame-capture/README.md

 ``` >>> python cli.py --videolink "https://www.youtube.com/watch?v=PWRg_wak9oI" --destination "D:\dataset\test" ```

 Running like above example will start downloading the video frames into the provided destination.
-In the example run the script will create a "frames" folder inside provided
-destination and save the output in that folder

 NOTE: Make sure the --videolink and --destination are both strings (enclosed in quoutation marks)